alecGraves/whitespac3/README.md

     python3 test.py

-I used system out to automatically run the generated whitespace code after it is 'compiled'
+I used system out to automatically run the generated whitespace code after it is 'compiled' in test.py

 This can be used to run whitespace code seperately: